devinkr/js-array-methods/readme.md

 As an example, we'll loop through the above array printing the line `'<Instructor name> is an instructor for WDI<cohort number>'` to the console for each instructor.

-In languages without higher-order functions, we would need to use a loop to perform this task (and we can do so in JS)...
+Without higher-order functions, we would need to use a loop to perform this task (and we can do so in JS)...

 ```js
 for (let i = 0; i < wdiInstructors.length; i++) {